Genetic Diversity of Siberia

 In these projects, we are investigating the genetic origins and affinities of indigenous populations of eastern Siberia, and their potential role in the peopling of the Americas.

+An Ethnographic Map of 17th Century Northeastern Siberia.
 Map located in the Petropavlovsk-Kamchatskiy Natural History Museum.
 Photo credit: T.G.
 Schurr

 Kamchatka